Leotomas/gulp-dotenv-to-json/Readme.md

     npm install gulp-dotenv-to-json;

-Do something like this in your gulpfile.js
+Do something like this in your gulpfile.js.
+Use case : I only want to copy the 'SERVER', key of my dotenv to the json.
+If you want to copy your whole dotenv you can always put keys : ['*'];

     var dotenvToJson = require ('gulp-dotenv-to-json');
     gulp.task('dotenvToJson', function(){